Sturg25/CRUD-App/README.md

-Simple CRUD App with SQL Database and CSS.
+Simple CRUD App using PHP with SQL Database and CSS.
 Used with XAMPP